 4. Manage your expectations.

-Research and identify the occupations with the skills shortages (here’s an interesting article on the topic from 2014).
+Research and identify the occupations with the skills shortages (here’s an interesting article).
 Your university education was never intended to land you a job.
 It was intended to make you a more complete thinker.
 It was intended to teach you how to absorb complex information and make reasoned arguments.
 It was intended to teach you how to learn.
 Those are skills that you’ll use in any field of work.